Railroad Terms

 Drag

-A common expression to describe the movement of a heavy train, such as a coal drag or an ore drag.
+The movement of a heavy freight train, such as a coal drag or an ore drag.

 The total horsepower of a locomotive less the amount of horsepower that it takes to move the locomotive itself; the balance being available to pull the load.